borgr/post/index.md

 ## You Need to Decide
 Postdocs vary a bit more than a degree.
 Still, there are 3 main types of postdocs and you should choose which one(s) suits you.
 **Extended PhD** -- You are a senior researcher, keep doing your research.
 **Grant based** -- The funding for the post comes from a large project, it has the advantage of security, being able to advise and lead a large project, but the disadvantage is that it comes with less freedom, at least a major part of your time should be dedicated for this project.
+Such positions are often shared somewhere as they actively look for someone to fill this role.
+Ask around to find out where to find those (Twitter? word to mouth-> ask many people if they know?
+Can you share that you look and they will contact you? mailing lists?)
 **Advise** -- Mostly in large labs, postdocs act as the ones leading research and advising, it offers a lot of freedom and little help or intervention from above.
 Remember you are still expected to publish at least a bit as a first author.

 ## Time